What to pack for a seven-night cruise made easy

 Cruise ships have rules.

-While you’re enjoying the many daytime activities on board a ship – from tennis, to shopping to relaxing in one of the lounges – casual attire is encouraged and what you need is usually self-explanatory.
-From 6pm things might start getting a bit more complicated where dress codes such as “casual”, “informal”, “resort casual” and “formal” come into play in public rooms and restaurants.
+While you’re enjoying the many daytime activities on board a ship – from tennis, to shopping to relaxing in one of the lounges – casual attire is encouraged.
+What you need poolside is usually self-explanatory.
+From 6pm, things might start getting a bit more complicated.
+Dress codes such as “casual”, “informal”, “resort casual” and “formal” come into play in public rooms and restaurants.

 Double check, but some ships have two formal or gala nights on a seven-night cruise (the rest are casual or semi-formal evenings).
-Some guests love the opportunity to glam up with diamond (faux!) jewelery, embroidered gowns and skyscraper heels, which can certainly be a lot of fun.
+Some guests love the opportunity to glam up with diamond (faux!) jewelry, embroidered gowns and skyscraper heels, which can certainly be a lot of fun.
 However, these days a full-length or black cocktail dress for a woman, and a business suit for a man will usually do.
-Some ships are less formal than this but check before boarding.
+Some ships are less formal than this but check before leaving home.
 If there happens to be a touch of rough seas, those skyscraper heels will have to stay in your closet.

 There’s informal and then there’s informal.

-Shorts, bikinis, and swimsuits might work in gym areas or at the poolside but, even in the more casual venues and restaurants it’s not a good look nor allowed (though it’s fine for lido lunching as long as you wear an appropriate cover).
+Shorts, bikinis, and swimsuits might work in gym areas or at the poolside.
+Even in the more casual venues and restaurants, it’s not a good look nor allowed (though it’s fine for lido lunching as long as you wear an appropriate cover).
 Think about the times you’ve stayed at a hotel that has a leisure center, you’d always put a caftan or something similar on before heading back to your room – the same sort of rules apply here.

-Most ships include a hairdryer in the stateroom, but older ship may still have the wall-mounted type.
+Most ships include a hairdryer in the stateroom, but older ships may still have the wall-mounted type.
 In that case, you might want to take your own hairdryer or flat iron (or you could just head to the ship’s salon).
 Magnet clips are also very useful.
-You might think your cabin wall isn’t made out of metal, but it is, which means that you can attach important paperwork such as shore excursions, newsletters, dinner invitations etc., to the wall nearest to the door for easy access.
+You might think your cabin wall isn’t made out of metal, but it is.
+You can attach important paperwork such as shore excursions tickets, newsletters, dinner invitations etc., to the wall nearest to the door for easy access.